Anxiety & Trauma

 Do you experience invasive thoughts that you can't stop?

 It takes a tremendous amount of energy to try and block out the past.
-Maybe you have “effectively” faked feeling normal for years.
+Maybe you have “effectively” faked feeling normal for years, leading to imposter syndrome.
 Maybe you’ve poured yourself into work, or incessant doing, or distracted yourself in perfection, being controlling, or numbing activities like consuming substances, shopping, gambling, or using pornography.

 Over time, you to feel so disconnected from yourself, there is no longer joy or energy to keep up.